 The term “motor fuel” refers to fuel consumed for the operation of motor vehicles, and also fuel consumed for the operation of gas turbines and similar stationary engines.

-The size of the deduction varies according to the type of fuel.
+The size of the deduction varies depending on the fuel type.
 You can only claim a deduction for the part of the fuel produced from biomass.
-Biofuels that make up petrol or diesel must consist of at least 98% biomass by volume to qualify for a deduction.
+Biofuels that constitute petrol or diesel must consist of at least 98% biomass by volume in order for you to qualify for a deduction.

 You can only claim a deduction if you hold a sustainability statement and a production plant permit for the fuel, issued by the Swedish Energy Agency.

-Excise duty deductions on biofuels are a form of government support.
-In your excise duty return, you must state which company is the recipient of the support (beneficiary).
-The beneficiary is the company that has produced the finished motor fuel in Sweden, or that has imported the fuel to Sweden from another country within or outside the EU.
-An example of a finished motor fuel is the ethanol-based fuel E85.
-A company that produces or imports ethanol that is used at a later stage in the production of E85 cannot therefore be named as the beneficiary.
+Excise duty deductions on biofuels are considered to be a form of government support.
+In your excise duty return, you must state which company is the recipient of the support (the beneficiary).
+The beneficiary is the company that has produced the finished motor fuel in Sweden, or that has introduced the fuel into Sweden from another country within the EU (entry) or outside the EU (import).
+Examples of finished motor fuels are the ethanol-based fuel E85, and biogas that has been upgraded to compressed natural gas for vehicles (“fordonsgas”).
+A company that produces or imports ethanol that is used at a later stage in the production of E85 cannot be named as the beneficiary.

 Beneficiaries must fulfil the requirements for government support.
-One such requirement is that the company must not be in financial difficulties.
+One such requirement is that the company that has produced or introduced the fuel into Sweden (through intra-EU entry or import from outside the EU) must not be in financial difficulties.

 Detailed information on this topic is available in our legal guidance.

-If electricity or fuel is consumed in metallurgical processes, you are entitled to a complete tax deduction in your tax return for electricity or fuel.
-If you do not submit such a tax return, pay full tax and then apply for a tax refund in arrears.
-For example, deductions or refunds apply if you manufacture pig iron in a blast furnace or melt iron, steel or other metals in which energy is supplied so that chemical or physical changes in the material can take place.
+If you have consumed electricity or fuel in metallurgical processes, you are entitled to claim a deduction for the full amount of excise duty on electricity or fuel.
+If you do not declare excise duty on electricity or fuel in excise duty returns, you must pay the excise duty at the full rate and then apply for a refund later.
+You are entitled to a deduction or refund for the production of pig iron (crude iron) in a blast furnace, or for smelting iron, steel and other metals where energy is supplied to enable chemical or physical changes to the input material.

-In order to make a deduction or obtain a tax refund, the constituent material, via heating in furnaces, must be changed chemically or its internal physical structure must be changed or retained in ladles or similar vessels.
-There is no tax deduction or refund for fuel that has been used for drying only.
+For you to qualify for an excise duty deduction or refund, the input material’s chemical make-up must undergo a change through heating in furnaces, or its inner physical structure must be altered or maintained in ladles or similar vessels.
+You are not entitled to an excise duty deduction or refund for fuel consumed for drying purposes only.

-There is also a tax deduction available if you have sold fuel to an approved, tax-exempt consumers who consumed the fuel in metallurgical processes.
+You can also claim a deduction for excise duty on fuel if you have sold the fuel to an approved duty-exempt user that has used the fuel in metallurgical processing.

-A tax deduction or refund for all energy tax, carbon dioxide tax and any sulphur tax are available.
-If you apply for a tax refund for electricity, you are only entitled to the amount that exceeds SEK 2 000 per calendar year.
-In order for you to receive a refund of fuel tax, it is required that the refund amount amounts to at least SEK 1 000 per calendar quarter.
+You can claim a deduction for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable).
+If you apply for a refund of excise duty on electricity, you are only entitled to the refund amount above SEK 2,000 per calendar year.
+A refund of excise duty on fuel will only be paid if the refund amount is at least SEK 1,000 per calendar quarter.

 If you have consumed electricity or fuel to produce mineralogical substances other than metals (mineralogical processing), you are entitled to claim a deduction for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable).
 You claim the deduction in your excise duty return for electricity or fuel.
 If you do not declare excise duty on electricity or fuel in an excise duty return, you must pay the excise duty at the full rate and then apply for a refund later.